 - Customer name and address.

-- Data erasure summary including the total number of devices destroyed, method of erasure used (E.g. NIST 800-88 Purge or clear), number of passes (single or multiple), success and failure rate, work in progress (if any), verification method, etc. The certificate also mentions the start and end time of the destruction and the overall duration of the procedure.
+- Data erasure summary including the total number of devices destroyed, method of erasure used (E.g., NIST 800-88 Purge or clear), number of passes (single or multiple), success and failure rate, work in progress (if any), verification method, etc. The certificate also mentions the start and end time of the process, along with the overall duration of the procedure.

-- Hardware information like Manufacturer, Chassis Type, model name and UUID, System Serial, USB Hub, Chassis Serial, Board Serial, Media Source, and so on.
+- Hardware information, such as Manufacturer, Chassis Type, model name and UUID, System Serial, USB Hub, Chassis Serial, Board Serial, Media Source, and so on.